Are you ready to take the next step in your learning journey?

 Note: Some of these items can be done concurrently with Phase One while others (hours of client contact and supervision) need to occur after the completion of Phase One.

-- Attend 1 hour of supervision with Leif for every 10 hours of client contact.
+- Attend 1 hour of supervision with Leif or another approved supervisor for every 10 hours of client contact.
 Note: this metric may be adjusted based on need, experience level, and service/client type.

 - Continued documented horse experience with specific learning requirements developed on an individual basis.